google/zetasql/docs/functions-and-operators.md

     values that you want to obtain from the JSON-formatted string.
 If `json_path` returns a JSON `null` or a non-scalar value (in other words, if `json_path` refers to an object or an array), then a SQL `NULL` is returned.
+    If this optional parameter is not provided, then the JSONPath `$` symbol is applied, which means that the entire JSON-formatted string is analyzed.

 If you only want to extract scalar values such strings, integers, and booleans, then use `JSON_EXTRACT_SCALAR`.
 If you want to include non-scalar values such as